 (4) Any copy of a statement of corporate intent to which subsection (3) applies must contain a statement detailing the reasons for the deletion at the place in the document where the information deleted would otherwise appear and be accompanied by an opinion from the Auditor General stating whether or not the information deleted is commercially sensitive.

-65. Modifications of statement of corporate intent
+65. Modifying statement of corporate intent

 (1) A statement of corporate intent may be modified by a board with the agreement of the Minister.